 - Camera calibration files

-Scanned photos from the partner regions may be viewed and downloaded from the Retrolens website.
+Photos from the partner regions above may be viewed and downloaded from the Retrolens website.

-Photos from the entire archive may also be requested from Opus International for a fee.
-Ph Opus 0800 680 690.
+Photos from the entire archive may also be requested from WSP OPUS NZ for a fee.
+Ph OPUS NZ 0800 680 690.